-Additionally, under Victorian "wage theft" laws (which came into operation on 1 July 2021) directors are deemed to have committed an "employee entitlement offence" if their company has done so.
+Additionally, under Victorian "wage theft" laws, directors are deemed to have committed an "employee entitlement offence" if their company has done so.
 In those circumstances, the onus will then fall on the director to show that he/she exercised due diligence to prevent the occurrence of the offence.
 A director can still be prosecuted and found guilty even if the company is not.